On the jump of the cover time in random geometric graphs: Introduction

 \section{Introduction}

-We denote by $\cG(n,r,d)$ the by now classic model of random geometric graphs defined as follows: let $d$ and $n$ be positive integers, and let $r$ be a positive real number, possibly depending on $n$.
-The vertices of the graph are the points of a Poisson Point Process (PPP) of intensity $1$ in $\Lambda_n=\left[-\frac{n^{1/d}}{2}, \frac{n^{1/d}}{2}\right]^d$, that is, the $d$-dimensional axis-parallel cube of volume $n$ centered at the origin, and two vertices are connected by an edge if their Euclidean distance is at most $r$.
 Random geometric graphs were originally introduced by Gilbert~\cite{Gil61} as a model for telecommunication networks, and since then they received a lot of attention both from a theoretical point of view (see for example the monograph of Penrose~\cite{Pen03}, or also~\cite{Pen16}) as well as from an applied point of view (see for example~\cite{Aky02, Nek07, FLMPSSSvL19}).